-Andrew also conducts post-grant proceedings and was lead counsel in Takeda Pharmaceutical Company v.
-Array BioPharma Inc., IPR2015-00754, representing patent owner, Takeda, in its first ever inter partes review (IPR).
+Andrew also conducts post-grant proceedings and represented the patent owner in Takeda Pharmaceutical Company v.
+Array BioPharma Inc., IPR2015-00754.

 Andrew is an active member of the patent bar.
-He was a delegate of the AIPLA IP Practice in Japan Committee’s 2017 trip to Tokyo and Osaka, Japan, has been an Adjunct Professor at George Mason University Antonin Scalia Law School, has organized and moderated many webinars on chemical and pharmaceutical patent law, and has been the President of the Patent Lawyers Club of Washington.
+He has been a delegate of the AIPLA IP Practice in Japan Committee’s trips to Tokyo and Osaka, Japan, has been an Adjunct Professor at George Mason University Antonin Scalia Law School, has organized and moderated many webinars on chemical and pharmaceutical patent law, and has been the President of the Patent Lawyers Club of Washington.

 Prior to entering private practice, Andrew was a Patent Examiner with the United States Patent and Trademark Office where he examined patent applications directed to heterocyclic organic chemistry.

-When not practicing law, Andrew enjoys rooting for his hometown St. Louis Cardinals and the Mizzou Tigers, and spending time with his wife and two children.
+When not practicing law, Andrew enjoys spending time with his wife and two children, traveling, and rooting for his hometown St. Louis Cardinals and the Mizzou Tigers.

 - American Intellectual Property Law Association